 U.S. Department of Agriculture

 The U.S. Department of Agriculture provides leadership on food, agriculture, natural resources, and related issues based on sound public policy, the best available science, and efficient management.
-It includes resources from various entities regarding animal welfare in disaster or emergency situations and provides preparedness and rescue tips for companion and farm animals.
+The website includes resources from various entities on animal welfare in disaster or emergency situations and provides preparedness and rescue tips for companion and farm animals.

 [ back to top ]